0xMordecai/K8s/Pod-multi-container-design-patterns/Init-containers/readme.md

 **• `initContainers.command`: This is the command that the busybox should execute.
 In this case, `'mkdir -p /usr/share/nginx/html && wget -O /usr/share/ nginx/html/index.html http://example.com'` will download the content of `example.com` to the `/usr/share/nginx/html` directory.**

-• initContainers.volumeMounts: We will mount the same volume we defined in nginx-container on this container.
-So, anything we save in this volume will automatically appear in nginx-container.
+**• `initContainers.volumeMounts`: We will mount the same volume we defined in `nginx-container` on this container.
+So, anything we save in this volume will automatically appear in `nginx-container`.**

 • initContainers.volumeMounts.mountPath: This defines the path to mount the volume on, which is /usr/share/nginx/html in this case.